du693/cheep/README.md

 	},
 ```

 While the MarkerClusterer itself will do fine handling large amounts of markers.
-It's important to note that this algorithm's time complexity is O(n), meaning that the processing time for the list within a cluster increases linearly with the number of spots.
+It's important to note that the customized Infobox list will pull data with a time complexity of O(n), meaning that the processing time for the list within a cluster increases linearly with the number of spots.
 To ensure smooth and efficient performance, especially when dealing with a large dataset, it will be important to place a cap on how many markers/spots are included in the infobox list.

 ### BirdNET AudioProcessor & ChatGPT